New State Pension

 If the starting amount is more than new State Pension no further benefits will be accrued but the extra benefits will be known as a protected payment.
 This will be protected but only by CPI not the triple lock.

 The new State Pension is based on personal National Insurance contributions rather than the spouses or civil partners.
-Transitional provisions will recognise inherited benefits.
+Transitional provisions do recognise inherited benefits.

 More information can be found in our article State pension transition.